mzhou356/personal-home-page/README.md

 # personal-home-page
-setting up a personal home page to learn web development
+Learning web development by making a personal home page.